- How much will this cost me?

 2. How do I know you’re not going to steal my idea?

-We are as concerned as you are about your idea, which is why one of the first documents you will receive from us is a Confidentiality Agreement, which will allow you to record your idea and claim ownership to it.
+We are as concerned as you are about your idea, which is why one of the first documents you will receive from us is an Idea Security Agreement, which will allow you to record your idea and claim ownership to it.
 We will only discuss your idea with you after the document is signed by both parties or initialed online.
 We consider confidentiality a top priority when working with clients.

 3. Do I need a patent to work with Davison?